euratom-software/calcam/docs/source/intro_theory.rst

 Underlying OpenCV Documentation
 --------------------------------
 Calcam does not implement the above camera models within its own code; under the hood it uses the OpenCV camera calibration functions.
-It may therefore be helpful to also refer to the OpenCV camera calibration documentation, which can be found `here <https://docs.opencv.org/>`_.
+It may therefore be helpful to also refer to the OpenCV camera calibration documentation, which can be found on the `OpenCV webpages <https://opencv.org/>`_.